Concerns that the Fed will have to wrestle with elevated inflation for a long time slowed this week’s rally

 The government's inaction comes as the economy buckles under the burden of the lockdown and social unrest and crime emerge in communities under stress.
 It also comes as governments and central banks around the world throw everything they have and more at the crisis, which it is already agreed will be far deeper than the 2008/2009 financial crisis...

+Would you like to comment on this article?
 Register (it's quick and free) or sign in now.